-9 or more credit hours: full-time 6-8 credit hours: half-time

-1-5 credit hours: less than half-time
+9 or more credit hours: full time6-8 credit hours: half-time1-5 credit hours: less than half-time

-Course extensions (including culminating project extensions, capstone extension, and thesis extensions) are not counted among a student's "hours enrolled."
-For this reason, students who are only enrolled in the completion of a thesis, capstone experience, or culminating project are considered less than half time students.
-For purposes of a Missouri Student Grant, students must be enrolled in 12 hours (semester system) or nine hours (quarter system) both at the time the funds are requested and at the time the funds are received.
+Course extensions (including culminating project extensions and thesis extensions) are not counted among a student's "hours enrolled."
+For this reason, students who are only enrolled in the completion of a thesis or culminating project are considered less than half time students.
+Missouri residents attending Lindenwood University in Belleville who receive a Missouri Student Grant must be enrolled in 12 hours (semester system) or nine hours (quarter system) both at the time the funds are requested and at the time the funds are received.
 One hundred and twenty-eight (128) semester hours are necessary to complete a bachelor's degree.
 Missouri students expecting to qualify for Missouri State Grant funds are required by the state to be enrolled in a minimum of 12 hours per semester or 9 hours per quarter.
 A fulltime student in the day program may carry a maximum of 18 hours per semester without additional charge with the exception of fees noted for some courses.
 Hours in excess of 18 during a semester are subject to an overload fee and must be approved by the Dean of Academic Services.
 Students who request an overload and who have earned at least a cumulative 3.3 GPA may take courses up through 24 hours at no extra charge with administrative authorization.